WZChallenger/BTS_BlockchainTestDoc/README.md

 # BTS_BlockchainTestDoc

+## Question 1
-1. You have been given 2 unusually durable PS5’s.
+You have been given 2 unusually durable PS5’s.
 You are in an office building that is 100 stories high.
 Using the fewest possible number of drops from windows in your office building, determine the highest floor you can drop a PS5 from and have it survive.
 For example, they might be able to take the drop from the 30th floor, but not the 31st.
 You